JesusButForGayPeople/notes-portfolio-DEMO/_posts/2025-07-26-benchmarks.md

 title: Benchmarking Library Overview
 ---

-When developing a game like Mirador, it's important to understand where the program is spending its time.
+Understanding performance characteristics is crucial when developing a game like Mirador.
 The benchmarking library provides a simple way to measure performance of different code sections and track frame rates.
 This isn't a sophisticated profiling system - it's just a collection of utilities to help identify slow parts of the code.

 ## What It Does